alphaofficial/simple-notes/server/README.md

 - Inversion of control: IoC is the idea that you should not have one part of your code controlling another part.
 Instead, you should have a third part that controls both.
 This makes your code more modular and easier to maintain.
 - Dependency injection: Dependency injection is the idea that a class should not instantiate its dependencies but should be provided with its dependencies from an external source (for example, a configuration file).
 This makes your code more modular and easier to maintain.
 - Domain Driven Design: Domain-driven design (DDD) is the concept that the structure and language of software code (class names, class methods, class variables) should match the business domain.

-### Why use these patterns?

-Physicist call it entropy and we Engineers/Developers call it complexity.
-Software evolves towards complexity.
-As more features are added, as more changes are made, as more bugs are fixed, as more people work on the code, the code becomes more complex.
-Examples of such complexities can be obscurity (looking at some code and finding that it’s too hard to understand), rigidity/ripple (When a simple code change means you have to make modifications in several other parts of your code), cognitive load (the mental effort users spend while reading the code - hard to comprehend), and so on.
-Minimising complexity is one of the main goals of software architecture patterns.
-The patterns mentioned above are all about reducing complexity.
-They are all about making your code more modular and easier to maintain.
-They are all about making your code more testable, more flexible and easier to change.
-The patterns are platform agnostic and are built on fundermental ideas like SOLID, DRY, etc.